omahs/ouroboros-network/ouroboros-consensus/docs/Testing.md

 **Stats.** The implementation is 75 loc, the tests are 250 loc.

-### Versioned serialization (`Test.Consensus.Util.Versioned`)

-Some of our serialization code supports some limited migration capability.
-This module contains a few unit tests that check that the migration infrastructure we provide works as expected.
-There is not much here.

-**Stats.** The implementation is 120 loc, the tests are 110 loc.

 ### The hard fork combinator: time infrastructure

 One of the responsibilities of the HFC is to offer time conversions (slot to